Every summer as a nation, it seems we hit a point in which it feels like everything is fraying at the edges and we’re in danger of falling apart.

 Whether you create most of your sales through referrals, through direct marketing, or with a dedicated sales force–there are some common mistakes I’ve seen which are destined to suck the life out of your sales process.

-As we move towards the end of summer (a typically “slow” season for many New York Metropolitan Area businesses), it’s the perfect time to evaluate your marketing processes… and plug the holes.
+As we move towards the end of summer (a typically “slow” season for many Greater New York City businesses), it’s the perfect time to evaluate your marketing processes… and plug the holes.

 So, here’s a start: consider whether you’re making any of these common advertising mistakes…